Beet of the Wild

 Yes, dandelion root is a gentle herb that is rich in potassium, which can help support the kidneys.
 As mentioned above, it can help increase urine production and flush out excess fluids.
 That being said, if you have any medical concerns, pre-existing conditions or are on medication, it is important and advised to consult with your healthcare practitioner before consuming.

-If you make this Homemade Cinnamon Dolce Latte with dandelion root tea, let me know how it turns out by leaving a comment and/or a rating below!
-And make sure you're following along on Pinterest, Instagram and Facebook for more wildly nutritious recipes!
+If you make this Homemade Cinnamon Dolce Latte with dandelion root tea, let me know how it turns out by leaving a comment and rating below.
+Also, make sure you're following along on Pinterest, Instagram, Facebook and Flipboard for more wildly nutritious recipes!

 Healthy Cinnamon Dolce Latte (Caffeine-Free)